mrsarm/django-coleman/README.rst

   that allows multiselection searches.
 * Module `django-advanced-filters <https://github.com/modlinltd/django-advanced-filters>`_
   that allows to make more complex searches.
+* Send emails when a task is created.
 * Spanish translations.

 .. image:: docs/source/_static/img/django-coleman.png